rkt/rkt/Documentation/configuration.md

 # rkt configuration

-`rkt` reads configuration from two directories - system one and local one.
-System directory is by default `/usr/lib/rkt` and local directory
+`rkt` reads configuration from two directories - a **system directory** and a **local directory**.
+The system directory defaults to `/usr/lib/rkt` and the local directory `/etc/rkt`, but both can be overridden via command-line flags.

-- `/etc/rkt`. `rkt` looks for configuration files inside subdirectories of those two.
-Inside them, it ignores everything but regular files with `.json` extension.
-This means - `rkt` does _not_ search for the files by recursively going down the directory tree.
-This also means that users are free to put some additional files there as a documentation.
+`rkt` looks for configuration files inside subdirectories of these two directories.
+It ignores everything but regular files with `.json` extension.
+This means `rkt` does _not_ search for the files by recursively going down the directory tree.
+This also means that users are free to put some additional files there (e.g. documentation).

 Every configuration file has two common fields: `rktKind` and `rktVersion`.
-Both are strings.
-Rest of the fields are specified by that pair.
-Currently supported kinds and versions are described below.
-These fields have to be specified and cannot be empty.
+Both are strings, and the rest of the fields are specified by that pair.
+The currently supported kinds and versions are described below.
+These fields must be specified and cannot be empty.

-Kind describes the type of the configuration.
+`rktKind` describes the type of the configuration.
 This is to avoid putting unrelated values into single monolitic file.

-Version allows configuration kind versioning.
-Please note that the new version should be introduced when doing some backward-incompatible changes.
-For example, when removing a field or incompatibly changing its semantics.
-When a new field is added, some default value should be specified for it, documented and used when the field is absent in file.
-That way older version of `rkt` can work with newer-but-compatible version of configuration files and newer versions of `rkt` can still work with older versions of configuration files.
+`rktVersion` allows configuration versioning.
+A new version should be introduced when doing some backward-incompatible changes: for example, when removing a field or incompatibly changing its semantics.
+When a new field is added, a default value should be specified for it, documented, and used when the field is absent in file.
+This way, an older version of `rkt` can work with newer-but-compatible versions of configuration files, and newer versions of `rkt` can still work with older versions of configuration files.

-The configuration in system directory can be overridden by a configuration in local directory.
-Semantics of configuration override are specific to the kind and the version of configuration file and are described below.
-Filenames are not playing any role in overriding.
+The configuration in the system directory can be overridden by configuration in the local directory.
+The semantics of configuration override are specific to the kind and version of the configuration file and are described below.
+Filenames do not play any role in overriding.

-## kinds
+## Configuration kinds

 ### rktKind: `auth`

 This kind of configuration is used to set up necessary credentials when downloading images and signatures.
-The configuration files should be placed inside `auth.d` subdirectory (that is - in `/usr/lib/rkt/auth.d` or in `/etc/rkt/auth.d`).
+The configuration files should be placed inside the `auth.d` subdirectory (e.g., in the case of the default system/local directories, in `/usr/lib/rkt/auth.d` or `/etc/rkt/auth.d`).

 #### rktVersion: `v1`